Microlectures, Lightboard, and Video Accessibility

 Using Clemson Online Lightboard to make Microlectures

-- Lightboard allows you to create a visually engaging video where you can use a dry-erase board while still facing your students.
+- Lightboard allows you to create a visually engaging video where you can write on tempered glass while still facing your students.

 - Creating a simulated face-to-face presence in your online course can help learners maintain their attention (Ravensbergen et. al, 2018).